SamStenner/nanoGPT/README.md

 ## acknowledgements

 All nanoGPT experiments are powered by GPUs on [Lambda labs](https://lambdalabs.com), the best Cloud GPU provider thank you :)

+## A funny joke

+Why did the JavaScript developer go broke?

+Because he kept using null as his bank account balance!